JinboYang94/Study/README.md

 /*

-   Here it contains several projects presented in my courses.
+   Here it contains several projects presented in my courses(will be uploaded soon).

-   1.Database System
+   1. Database System

-   2.Machine Learning
+   2. Machine Learning

-   3.Computer Networks
+   3. Computer Networks

-   4.Introduction to Data Mining
+   4. Introduction to Data Mining

-   To be continued, it will upload some projects of following courses from my local GitHubRemote.
+   5. Algorithms

-   1.Software Engineering
+   For some reasons, those are in my private repository.

-   2.Algorithms
+   1. Software Engineering

-   3.CSAPP
+   2.CSAPP

    GLHF in 2019!